 In BBC v Roden (link to bailii.org), 2015, the EAT set a high bar for those seeking an anonymity order, saying ‘The principle of open justice [Article 6] is accordingly of paramount importance and derogations from it can only be justified when strictly necessary as measured to secure the proper administration of justice.’
 On the other hand in EF v AB (link to bailii.org), 2015, the EAT seems to have approached the balancing exercise more by asking whether there is a substantial Article 8 right to be protected and, if so, why a permanent anonymity order should not be made (Harvey on Industrial Relations and Employment Law, para 958.02, Issue 256).

-A claimant seeking an anonymity order will want to try and show that his or her right to privacy and family life under Article 8 is engaged, and to bring ‘clear and cogent’ evidence of the harm of not granting an order, to justify derogating from the public interest in full publication of the judgment (para 43 of BBC v Roden (link to bailii.org)).
+A claimant seeking an anonymity order will want to show that his or her right to privacy and family life under Article 8 is engaged, and to bring ‘clear and cogent’ evidence of the harm of not granting an order, so as to make it necessary to derogate from the principle of open justice.
 As well as a statement from the claimant, this might include a statement from family members, and perhaps a doctor and/or a speech and language therapist as to the effect of publication of the judgment.

 If the claimant would not proceed with the claim without an anonymity order, it may well be worth saying this.
 If the claimant is deterred from bringing the claim, they are being denied their rights.
 This could be an important factor, especially in the light of principles such as the EU requirement of ‘effectiveness’.